GoLangWebSDK/rest/README.md

 	fmt.Println("UsersController::GetUser")
 }
 ```
-The `Run()` method is inspiried with ruby sintra framework that allows you to define your API in more functional way.
-So you can
+The `Run()` method is inspired by ruby sinatra framework that allows you to define your routing in a more DSL way.
-build your API using only `Run() Controller` method and the Get, Post, Put and Delete methods.
+Build your API using only `Run() Controller` method and the Get, Post, Put and Delete handlers.

 ```go